Ocular Recognition Databases and Competitions: A Survey: Introduction

 To the best of our knowledge, this is the first survey specifically focused on ocular databases and competitions.
 Thus, we believe that it can provide a general overview of the challenges in ocular recognition over the years, the databases used in the literature, as well as the best performance methodologies in competitions for different scenarios.

 The remainder of this work is organized as follows.
 In Section~\ref{sec:eyeDataBase}, we detail the ocular databases separating them into three categories: \gls{nir}, \gls{vis} and cross-spectral, and multimodal databases.
 In Section~\ref{sec:eyeCont}, we present a survey and discussion of ocular recognition competitions using iris and periocular region information and describe the top-ranked methodologies.
-Section~\ref{sec:deepeye} presents recent works applying deep learning frameworks to iris/periocular recognition and also to other tasks regarding ocular biometrics.
+Section~\ref{sec:deepeye} presents recent works applying deep learning frameworks focusing on encoding and matching to iris/periocular recognition and other tasks regarding ocular biometrics (ocular preprocessing methods are beyond the scope of our review).
 Finally, future challenges and directions are pointed out in~Section~\ref{sec:future} and conclusions are given in~Section~\ref{sec:conclusion}.